chetnashah/webconcepts/HAProxy.md

 **timeout check**
 When performing a healthcheck, the server has timeout connect to accept the connection then timeout check to give the response

+### ACL

+The use of Access Control Lists (ACL) provides a flexible solution to perform content switching and generally to take decisions based on content extracted from the request, the response or any environmental status.
+The principle is simple :

+  - extract a data sample from a stream, table or the environment
+  - optionally apply some format conversion to the extracted sample
+  - apply one or multiple pattern matching methods on this sample
+  - perform actions only when a pattern matches the sample

+Syntax:
+`acl <aclname> <criterion> [flags] [operator] [<value>] ...`